04 Aug Creativity v hopelessness. My favourite silver-lining of ADHD.

 During lockdown 1.0 my 6-year-old son and I did craft most days.
 The moment it started I surrendered to doing a lot of craft activities with him.
 It was a massive silver lining for us (yes, I’m into silver linings).
 Spending so much time together making stuff.
 Just the two of us, day after day after day.

-Although I wish it wasn’t so, we rarely make things when our usual pace of life is ticking along.
 It was really clear during the first lockdown that we were not alone in this either.
 As people shared stories on social media of slowing down and trying new creative hobbies, it felt as though there was a creative revolution going on.

 My sister and her adult daughter—who decided to lockdown with her folks instead of her share-house—started painting together.
 For many people, creative activities are proving to be the perfect way to combat boredom and isolation.